Havelock, North Carolina: Media

 Havelock News is a newspaper based in Havelock, North Carolina.
 On June 1, 2012, Freedom Communications announced the sale of Havelock News and other newspapers in Freedom's Eastern North Carolina operating group to Halifax Media Group of Daytona Beach, Florida.

 Geography

 Havelock is located in southern Craven County.
 The city limits encompass most of Marine Corps Air Station Cherry Point and extend as far north as the tidal Neuse River.
 Slocum Creek is a tidal inlet that extends south from the Neuse as far as the center of Havelock.

 According to the United States Census Bureau, the city has a total area of 45.7 km2, of which 43.6 km2 is land and 2.1 km2, or 4.56%, is water.

+Climate

+Havelock has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.